Business College of Business

 NOTE:

-• Business coursework used for any of these minors cannot be double counted toward the major or other minor requirements, BCF, BCI, BCA-M or BCA-C. (The finance department allows actuarial science majors to double count with finance majors and minors.
+• Business coursework used by business majors for any of these minors cannot be double counted toward the major or other minor requirements, BCF, BCI, BCA-M or BCA-C unless specifically noted.
+(The finance department allows actuarial science majors to double count with finance majors and minors.
 The finance department allows finance majors to double count with accounting majors and minors and with economics majors and minors where applicable.)

 • Business students choosing to minor in economics must follow the College of Business economics minor requirement.